Jump to content

 This rally will take you right into the heart of the Alsatian wine-growing region.
 The magical city of art Colmar does its part to make your holiday an unforgettable experience.
 Enjoy excellent wines, beautiful landscapes and idyllic stages along the cycle path.

-Useful information about your cycling holiday in Alsace
+Useful information about your cycle tour in Alsace

 With a network of over 2,500 km of cycle paths, the routes in Alsace are superbly developed.
 The dense network of paths offers cyclists a variety of options on their journey.
 Along the Rhine, the cycle paths are flat, as soon as you head towards the vineyards, the route becomes a little hillier.
 The steepest and most challenging cycle paths are in the Vosges.
 Overall, however, it can be said that the network of cycle paths in Alsace is so well-developed and so varied that everyone gets their money's worth.